CodingCarlos/freethefish-chrome/README.md

 ## Read spoilers written by the community
 You can't help but wondering what is "THE ULTIMATE THING to wake up in great shape EVERY DAY"?
 With some chance, another user already read it and spoiled it for you to save you the reading time!

-## Make the web a better place
+## Make the web a better place 💪
-We need a big community if we want to make a stand.
-You can use this extension as a read-only but you can also help make it better by:
+If we want to make a stand, we need a big community.
+Be part of it and:

 ### Report clickbait
 See a typical clickbait headline?
 Report it and it will be added to a public ranking with media that get shamed most frequently.